 An obstetric ultrasound is a non-invasive imaging procedure that uses sound waves to create pictures of your baby in the womb.
 It provides valuable information about your baby’s growth, development, and general health during pregnancy.
 Ultrasound is safe for both you and your baby and is a routine part of prenatal care.

+The 20-week morphology ultrasound, also known as the anatomy scan, occurs in the second trimester and provides a detailed look at the baby’s organs, bones, and overall growth.
 This scan helps identify structural abnormalities such as problems with the heart, brain, spine, kidneys, or limbs.
 It also provides information on the location of the placenta and how much amniotic fluid is present.
+It can also be used to confirm the due date, and, if desired, reveal the baby’s gender.
+This ultrasound is important for monitoring pregnancy health and foetal development.

-The procedure is similar to the NT scan.
 You’ll lie on your back, and gel will be applied to your belly.
 The technician will use a transducer to capture images of your baby.
 You may be able to see your baby’s features and movements on the screen, which can be a very exciting moment!
-The scan usually takes 30-45 minutes.
+The scan usually takes anywhere between 30-60 minutes, depending on what stage of pregnancy you are at.

 Is There Any Risk to My Baby?